n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.pushcut.md

 # Pushcut

-The Pushcut node allows you to automate work in Pushcut, and integrate Pushcut with other applications. n8n has built-in support for a wide range of Pushcut features, including sending notifications.
+The Pushcut node allows you to automate work in Pushcut, and integrate Pushcut with other applications. n8n supports sending notifications with Pushcut.

 On this page, you'll find a list of operations the Pushcut node supports and links to more resources.